percona/everest-doc/docs/use/monitor_endpoints.md

                 ?
 Registered instance name dev-pmm
                 ```

-            If you are running the command in wizard mode or headless mode (`--skip-wizard` flag), then run the following command:
+            If you are running the command in headless mode (`--skip-wizard` flag), then run the following command:

             ```sh
             everestctl monitoring enable --everest-url='http://127.0.0.1:8080' --everest-token=<token> --instance-name='dev-pmm' --skip-wizard